-Regardless, the end result is the same: both parties aren't operating quite as in sync as they need to be, which can only lead to bigger and more fundamental problems if left unchecked.
+Regardless, the end result is the same: both your channel managers and your channel partners aren't operating quite as in sync as they need to be, which can only lead to bigger and more fundamental problems if left unchecked.

 Thankfully, all hope is not lost.
-It is entirely possible to create engaging onboarding materials that help partners hit the ground running in all of the ways that you need.
+It is entirely possible to create engaging channel partner onboarding materials and organize them in a digestible learning management system or PRM to help partners hit the ground running in all of the ways that you need.
 You'll just need to keep a few things in mind along the way.

 Onboarding: Getting a Critical Relationship Off on the Right Foot

-By far the most important thing you need to understand in terms of partner onboarding is that you need to assign ownership of this process to someone as soon as you can.
+By far the most important thing you need to understand in terms of partner onboarding is that you need to assign ownership of this process to one person as soon as you can.
 Far too many organizations make the mistake of essentially handing over the partner onboarding process to multiple people without a specific leader.
 You may think that this means work will get done faster and that there will be a certain level of accountability.
-However, what you're really doing is creating a confusing situation where nobody can be quite certain what collateral needs to go where and when, thus complicating something that should be inherently straightforward.
+However, what you're really doing is creating a confusing situation where nobody can be quite certain what collateral needs to go where and when, who's doing what, who gets the final say, and thus complicating something that should be inherently straightforward.

-At a bare minimum, you should have an internal person who is responsible for making sure that processes are well-documented.
+At a bare minimum, you should have an internal sales rep or channel program manager who is responsible for making sure that processes are well-documented.
 If you want to bring together people from different departments (like sales, marketing, and operations) you're more than welcome to do so, but everyone's role within that team needs to be defined as clearly as possible and one person among them should be the leader, and thus ultimately responsible for the entire partner onboarding process.

 Along the same lines, you'll want to reach out and engage proactively with your new partners during the onboarding process to create a warm and welcoming environment right out the gate.
 Don't just drop a lot of documentation in someone's hands and leave them to fend for themselves.
 Engage with them via regular partner meetings and participate in demand creation activities whenever you can.
 The importance of clearly and consistently communicating with channel partners is something that absolutely cannot be overstated.